aws-amplify/docs/ios/storage.md

             }
 ```

-### How it works

-If you expect your app to perform transfers that take longer than 50 minutes, use [AWSS3](https://docs.aws.amazon.com/AWSiOSSDK/latest/Classes/AWSS3.html) instead of [AWSS3TransferUtility](https://docs.aws.amazon.com/AWSiOSSDK/latest/Classes/AWSS3TransferUtility.html).

-`AWSS3TransferUtility` generates Amazon S3 pre-signed URLs to use for background data transfer.
-Using Amazon Cognito Identity, you receive AWS temporary credentials.
-The credentials are valid for up to 60 minutes.
-At the same time, generated S3 pre-signed URLs cannot last longer than that time.
-Because of this limitation, the AWSS3TransferUtility enforces **50 minutes** transfer timeout, leaving a 10 minute buffer before AWS temporary credentials are regenerated.
-After 50 minutes, you receive a transfer failure.

-If the generated pre-signed URLs cannot last longer than the credentials, then transfers will run into errors.
-The default value of timeoutIntervalForResource is set to 50 minutes to work well with Amazon Cognito Identity.
-For transfers that need to run longer than 50 minutes, you can setup static credentials using AWSStaticCredentialsProvider and increase timeoutIntervalForResource ( up to a maximum value of 7 days).

 ## Working with Pre-Signed URLS

 By default, all Amazon S3 resources are private.
 If you want your users to have access to Amazon S3 buckets